Table Mountain hike difficulty levels and Table Mountain hiking

 Scrambling, where you need to use your hands to make headway, is where things get a bit more tricky.
 Hikers should always be aware of the scrambles on their Table Mountain hiking route in Cape Town.

 On hikes, scrambles are graded and indicate Table Mountain hike difficulty levels, but on frequently hiked routes how one handles heights is often a significant factor.
 Yes, it is true that you will need upper body strength and good coordination to scramble effectively.
 That being said, it is not usually the physical side of the scrambling that is difficult for folks.
 It is, in fact, more the exposure to heights that tends to make it hard.

 Regular scrambling routes on Table Mountain vary from minor scrambling along the rocky river bed on Skeleton Gorge to more advanced scrambling up India Venster using staples and chains.
 Although these scrambles have grades determining the route difficulty level, it ultimately boils down to individual ability.

 The height factor

 The easiest route to navigate on Table Mountain is Platteklip Gorge.
-Not only is it the easiest to navigate but also the most boring and least scenic out of the lot.
-The saying ‘The best rewards come from the hardest climb’ is really true and meaningful when we look at the routes on Table Mountain.
+The downside is that this route is the least interesting, scenic and rewarding of the lot.
+As the saying goes, “The best reward comes after the hardest climb”.
+This is very much true and meaningful with the Table Mountain hiking routes.